nvanderperren/KP-TRACKS-mediawiki/Settings.md

 MediaWiki can be configured to use ImageMagick to do dynamic resizing and thumbnailing of images.
 ImageMagick is recommended since it produces better quality thumbnails.

-Uncomment following lines in the `LocalSettings.php`:
+Install [ImageMagick](https://imagemagick.org/index.php) on the server and uncomment following lines in the `LocalSettings.php`:

 ```php
 $wgUseImageMagick = true;